AdrianTJ/bookish-journey/model/README.md

 As for market basket analysis, there is the trifecta of metrics that seems to be the go-to evaluation method: support, confidence and lift, with lift being the primary metric we are interested in.

 ## 6. Trade-offs

+* One of the trade of we made is select just the ingredients, dropping the cocktail preparation and pictures, so we are limited by this.
+*

 ## References